pedro1713/photobooth/README.md

 ##RPi Photobooth
 A simple project using the Raspberry Pi as a PhotoBooth of sorts.
-Heavily based off the photobooth project by Drumminhands at git clone git://github.com/tpope/vim-sensible.git.
-Mine is simpler since it works on a local network, no need to upload to internet.
+Heavily based off the photobooth project by Drumminhands https://github.com/drumminhands/drumminhands_photobooth Mine is simpler since it works on a local network, no need to upload to internet.